Application Procedures – Charlotte

 The primary scholarship for students of the Charlotte campus is the Partnership Program.
 This is a full-tuition scholarship opportunity.
 All new students are encouraged to consider participating the Partnership Program.

 There are a number of other scholarships also available to new Gordon-Conwell students.
 New Students are encouraged to review the Financial Aid page for further information.
-Under Scholarships and Grants, the Everett Foundation Scholarship and the Carouth Foundation Scholarship are open to new students.
+Under Scholarships and Grants, the Partnership Program Scholarship and the Everett Foundation Scholarship are open to new students.
 Many other scholarships may also be available, several possibilities are mentioned on the page for Funding From Other Sources.

 Apply for Financial Aid